 In her SHOF bio, it says, “She dug it so much, she immediately got her own green Bahne with Cadillac wheels.
 By 1974, Edie had progressed so far, Jim O’Mahoney put her on the Skateboarder Magazine team.
 She also became the first girl on the Sims team that same year and got flowed Vans.
 Mainly skating slalom, freestyle (barefoot!), the Tea Bowl, ramps, halfpipes, and even cross country courses.”

 Edie was the first female to perform a flatland “gorilla grip” which was the early substitute for an ollie by using your bare toes to grip the board and pop.
-A photo of Edie was taken in 1975 and published in the 1976 Skateboard Handbook, showcasing the trick.
+A photo of Edie was taken in 1975 and published in within a book by Ben Davidson called The Skateboard Book: the fastest growing sport in America (1976), showcasing the trick.

-Edie appeared in print ads (Robinak skateboard backpacks and Nikon camera’s Vivitar Zoom lens), a Skippy Peanut butter commercial, and joined Tom Sims and Steve Monahan on the Merv Griffin Show in 1976 at age 14.
-In the clip below Edie demonstrates a one-foot nose wheelie, 360 spins, 180 aerial Gorilla grip, and shares more of her story:
+Edie appeared in print ads (Robinak skateboard backpacks and Nikon camera’s Vivitar Zoom lens), a Skippy Peanut butter commercial, and appeared on the Merv Griffin Show in 1976 at age 14.
+In this YouTube link, Edie demonstrates a one-foot nose wheelie, 360 spins, 180 aerial Gorilla grip, and shares more of her story.

 Edie was part of the scene in skateboarding movies like The Magic Rolling Board (1976), Freewheelin’ (1976) and Skateboard: the Movie (1978).
 Her abilities were diverse, as she enjoyed freestyle, slalom and transition skating.